VishalDorge/MichaCo.Websites/mconrad.azurewebsites.net/website/Articles/aspnet_5_accessing_environment_variables.md

 > **Note:**
 > The version may vary, at the time of writing this article, it was `beta6`.
+> Until all this gets released, there might be breaking changes across versions.
+Make sure that all Framework and System packages are of the same milestone, e.g. don't mix beta 4 and beta 5 packages.
+> Also, make sure you run your app with a version of `DNX` which matches with the version of the packages you have installed.

 Now, we add those interfaces as parameters to the constructor of our app.
 In the following example we use the console output to print some of the information those interfaces provide: